Mary Morello: Career

-Personal life
+Personal life and death

 Morello was married to Ngethe Njoroge, a Kenyan journalist and diplomat.
-They had one son, Rage Against the Machine guitarist Tom Morello in 1964, but divorced a year after he was born.
+In 1964 they had a son, Rage Against the Machine guitarist Tom Morello, and divorced the following year in 1965.

-Morello turned 100 years old in October 2023.
+Morello turned 100 in October 2023.
+She died in Los Angeles July 12, 2026, at the age of 102, following a hospitalizaton for pneumonia.

 Public appearances

 Before Rage Against the Machine hit the stage at the Pinkpop Festival in 1994, Morello introduced them as the "Best Band in the Fucking Universe".
 On August 24, 2007, for the Rage Against the Machine reunion, she appeared again.
 On September 13, 2016, at a Prophets of Rage concert, she introduced them as "The best fucking band in the universe."